jdshaeffer/boxing/README.md

 The system is influenced by old Pokemon games and Undertale.

 Download the repo, run `python3 fight-turn-based.py` and enjoy.
+Not supported on Windows unfortunately.

 You can play `fight.py` as well, but it was just a proof of concept - not that fun.